kongdd/RCurl_examples/README.md

 - sysu blackborad login and submit grade automatically
 - RCurl select assigned regions MODIS data and download, combine and resample batchly
 - [统计之都论](http://cos.name/cn/) login
-- RCurl download wiley paper quickly, only for academic use.
-Details can be sean my another project `Ipaper`.
+- RCurl batch download papers quickly, only for academic use.
+Details can be sean in my another project [Ipaper](https://github.com/kongdd/).
+Its code is quite simple!
-It turn out quite easy!

 #### Plans
-- After login QQ, grasp blog and useful information
+- After login QQ, grasp blog and useful information (welcome the corporator)
 - Modified some kenal function with httr package.
 The first one will be sysu blackborad.
 - add an another example oirs